underpostnet/engine/src/client/public/nexodev/docs/references/Running Separate Client and API Servers for Development.md

 Now that both configurations are ready, you can start the API and client servers in separate terminal windows.

+**Start the API server first.** It derives `conf.server.dev.local-dev-api.json` and `.env.development.local-dev-api` from your `local` sub-configuration, and the client server reads both of them.
+Starting the client first fails with a message naming the missing file.

 1.  **Run the API Server:**
     Open a new terminal and run: